 Evacuation routes to shelter in place locations are presented in the FERP.
-Annex C of this report presents figures showing flood free pedestrian routes to an area north of Building A for all key stages of construction.
+Annex D of this report presents figures showing flood free pedestrian routes to an area north of Building A for all key stages of construction.
 If floodwater continues to rise and shelter in place is required then Figure 2.1 shows flood free evacuation routes to shelter in place locations within Building A. Building A is the nominated shelter in place location for workers during all stages of construction as it retains sufficient floor area above the PMF flood level for all construction stages.
-It is recommended that use of Building A for potential shelter in place for workers is discussed and agreed with the school.
+Building A is to be used for shelter in place for workers as agreed with the school.